 Who doesn’t love video games?
 Okay, they might not be everybody’s thing but it’s also hard not to be impressed by how powerful the technology is inside gaming systems your little cousin uses after school.

-Well, according to one 2013 suit, Nintendo stole one of these pieces of this technology from somebody else.
+Well, according to one 2013 suit, Nintendo stole one of the pieces of this technology from somebody else.
 But the party that alleged Nintendo did this wasn’t another gaming company.
-It was a company called iLife that sells products designed to save babies lives.
+It was a company called iLife that sells products designed to save babies’ lives.

 So, how did iLife get to a point where they wanted to sue a company that has nothing to do with the space they’re in?
 Not because of the product but because of the idea, or the intellectual property.

 iLife sued Nintendo for allegedly stealing their motion-sensing accelerometer technology which they claimed was used in the creation of the Wii Remote. iLife held rights to this technology through this patent (along with 5 others) and sought $144M in damages, $4 for each of the 36 million Wii gaming system sold.

 Ultimately, the jury settled on a $10M award for iLife, which was recently upheld on appeal.

 Nintendo is a behemoth in the technology and gaming space.
 It’s safe to say they have unlimited resources to fight this type of lawsuit.
 Although unsuccessful in their appeal, they got off with a $10M price tag as opposed to $144M – not too shabby.

 But what if this happens to you?
 With growth comes notoriety and a bigger target.
 Being self-aware is easy but, as seen in Nintendo’s case, a lawsuit can come from anywhere.
 Even from a health tech company who helps save infants while you are creating games for their older brothers and sisters to become obsessed with.

 You need to be well equipped to have the same success Nintendo did in avoiding the big hit in damages.